rk-28/gem_frontend/docs/Disk partition - script explanation.md

 	a.
 Swap space - 2gb Larger than the Mac machine RAM size, Swap space is limited to 16gb even if the Mac machine possess larger memory.
 	b.
 Boot partition space is 1mb
 	c.
 Two Linux Filesystem partition one with the size of 3 gb and other with the remaining space from the free space
-	c.
+	d.
 Mac machine user password is needed to proceed with sgdisk for which user is asked for.

 The sgdisk code explaination is given below: